 2. Knowing When to Hire People and Expand

 Hiring people to work in your small business is another crucial decision.
-This is one of the biggest forms of overhead costs, and also the most important.
+This is one of the biggest forms of overhead costs for an SME, and also the most important.

 The thing is, you don’t want to expand your business too quickly, and need to create positions that are the most effective for your company.
 From there, you can decide whether you want to hire full-time employees, part-time employees, independent contractors, or a mixture of the three.